This post was originally published on A Globe Well Travelled in 2017. The content has been revised and updated with fresh information.

 Boy, the Irish can eat!
 Every meal we had was an enormous portion of carb-heavy foods.
 One of the main dishes to try is a full Irish Breakfast, which consists of bacon, sausages, eggs, mushrooms, tomatoes, baked beans, and toast.

 For vegetarians like myself, Ireland can be a tricky as most of the dishes are rather meaty.
-I found a few great places for veggie food in Dublin, my favourite being the The Pieman Cafe which had a sweet potato and feta pie served with mash.
+I found a few great places for veggie food in Dublin, such as Umi Falafel (healthy veggie falafel) and Cornucopia (a vegetarian bistro).

 11. Get an Irish coffee